contributors-company/fform/README.md

 - `FFormField<T, E>`: A base class for all form fields supporting values, on-the-fly validation, and change handling.
 - `FFormBuilder<F extends FForm>`: A widget that constructs and manages the form state, utilizing streams to refresh the UI dynamically as data changes.
 - `FForm`: A base class for creating custom form classes, allowing you to add specific methods and properties to your forms.
+- `FFormException`: A base class for creating custom exceptions for form fields, enabling you to define custom validation rules and error messages.

 ## Why It Rocks 🎸